Axel von Fersen the Younger: The American Revolutionary War

 In the 1770s, the American Revolutionary War began.
-France had officially declared war against her "natural enemy" (Great Britain) in February 1778, but it wasn't until 1780 that French troops were sent to America.
+France had officially declared war against her "natural enemy" (Great Britain) in February 1778, but it was not until 1780 that French troops were sent to America.

 Von Fersen secured the position of aide-de-camp to General Rochambeau, commander of the expedition.
 On 4 May 1780, they sailed from Brest.
 Nearly two months later, the French landed at Narragansett Bay in Newport, Rhode Island, and made camp until June of the next year.
 In mid-September 1780, von Fersen accompanied Rochambeau to meet the American General George Washington in Hartford, Connecticut.
 On meeting Washington, von Fersen remarked:

 He has the air of a hero; he is very cold, speaks little, but is polite and civil.
 An air of sadness pervades his whole countenance, which is not unbecoming to him, and makes him the more interesting.

 After spending 11 months in Newport in total inaction, Rochambeau began a march on 12 June 1781, to link up with Washington's army at Philipsburg on the Hudson.
 On 15 August, von Fersen was tasked with conveying a letter from Rochambeau to Comte de Barras, who had been waiting for a signal to join Comte de Grasse's fleet on Chesapeake Bay.
 In early September, de Grasse defeated the British fleet in the Chesapeake, and by the end of the month Washington surrounded Cornwallis in Yorktown.
 On 19 October, the British surrendered, hastening the end of the war.

 Von Fersen spent the winter in Williamsburg with the French army.
 Anticipating the American Civil War nearly 80 years later, von Fersen remarked that he wouldn't be surprised to see Virginia separate herself from the rest of the states at some point due to the strain of "aristocracy" prevalent there as opposed to the northern states.
 In December 1782, the French made sail for the West Indies and Venezuela, but word reached them of the signing of peace and the ships headed back to France.
 Von Fersen arrived back in France in June 1783.